Back (horse)

-The back describes the area of horse anatomy where the saddle goes, and in popular usage extends to include the loin or lumbar region behind the thoracic vertebrae that also is crucial to a horse's weight-carrying ability.
+The back is the area of horse anatomy where the saddle goes, and in popular usage extends to include the loin or lumbar region behind the thoracic vertebrae that also is crucial to a horse's weight-carrying ability.
 These two sections of the vertebral column beginning at the withers, the start of the thoracic vertebrae, and extend to the last lumbar vertebra.
 Because horses are ridden by humans, the strength and structure of the horse's back is critical to the animal's usefulness.

 The thoracic vertebrae are the true "back" vertebral structures of the skeleton, providing the underlying support of the saddle, and the lumbar vertebrae of the loin provide the coupling that joins the back to the hindquarters.
 Integral to the back structure is the rib cage, which also provides support to the horse and rider.
 A complex design of bone, muscle, tendons and ligaments all work together to allow a horse to support the weight of a rider.